franium/validium/README.md

 # 4. Validate .env in CI or on pre-commit
 validium check

+# 5. Need a new variable later?
+Register it interactively —
+#    validium walks you through its type, required/secret flags, and constraints
+validium add NEW_VARIABLE
 ```

 Keep `.env.example` always in sync with a pre-commit hook: